 Transfers between the DWSRF and CWSRF must be approved by the State Governor (40 CFR section 35.3530(c)).
-Repayment of loans shall begin within one year after project completion, and loans shall be fully amortized over not more than 20 years after project completion, with the exception that loans to qualified disadvantaged communities can be amortized over 30 years (40 CFR sections 35.3525(a) and (b)(3)).
+Generally, repayment of loans shall begin within one year after project completion, and loans shall be fully amortized over not more than 20 years after project completion, with the exception that loans to qualified disadvantaged communities can be amortized over 30 years (40 CFR sections 35.3525(a) and (b)(3)).
+A State's DWSRF program may extend term financing to a project through the purchase of municipal debt at terms of up to 30 years without the project being required to meet the State definition of "disadvantaged."
+However, a State DWSRF program must receive approval by its EPA Regional Administrator to do so (42 USC 300j-12).